 - Dr. Sonny White, Director of Advanced Research and Development at Limitless Space Institute

 The summit concluded with a second panel discussion focused on national security.
 Panelists included (listed in order as shown from right to left in the video):

 - Dr. Martin Edwards (Moderator), Program Manager at LinQuest Corporation

 - Dr. Joel Mozer, U.S. Space Force Director of Science, Technology, and Research

 - Dr. Lamont Colucci, Director of Doctrine Development for the U.S. Space Force and Professor of Political Science at Concordia University Wisconsin

 - Dr. Gabriele Rizzo, Principal Advisor for Futures and Foresight to Senior Leadership in the U.S. Space Force and NATO

-The CCNSS exists to promote American national security, space economics and power, science, and exploration, unifying the ideals of virtue, free enterprise, human potential, and American security.
+The CNSSC exists to promote American national security, space economics and power, science, and exploration, unifying the ideals of virtue, free enterprise, human potential, and American security.
 In addition, the activities of the Center serve to recognize each individual’s God-given talent and seek to develop students in mind, body, and spirit for a life of service to the Church and humanity.